PASCHAL CONLEY JR.

 His efforts to encourage literacy were exceptional.
 He urged soldiers to read widely - from newspapers to poetry.
 Conley created mini-libraries filled with edifying reading at forts on the Western Territories in the 1800s.
 He introduced basic exercise and calisthenics, organized sports and recreation.
 All of these efforts reshaped the Buffalo Soldiers into an admired institution from 1880 until his retirement in November of 1906.

-In retirement, Conley became a significant figure in Montana, and his wife a doyenne of the Black Elite in Montana, Idaho, and Washington State in decade from 1904-1914.
 His daughter Mattie was well-sought after for marriage, and it was arranged for her to wed a young Buffalo Solider trained by Paschal’s own protégé, Everett Davis.
 They were stationed in Spokane, Washington.
 Their descendants would reach the highest level of achievement in the equestrian sports.